elastisys/compliantkubernetes/docs/adr/0037-enforce-ttl-on-jobs.md

 ### Positive Consequences

-* Application developers don't need to worry about setting any value
+* Application Developers don't need to worry about setting any value
 * We don't have to worry about setting any value for our jobs (assuming we will run Gatekeeper in SC, in the meantime we can just update our Job speces in Apps)
 * There won't be any lingering Jobs in Kubernetes (assuming that no bad finalizers are set)
 * TTL of Jobs will be visible in out IO site and possibly stated in our ToS

 ### Negative Consequences

-* Some application developers might not agree with our set TTL (not likely though IMO)
+* Some Application Developers might not agree with our set TTL (not likely though IMO)